 Whatley in Clarke County, Alabama — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Kimbell - James Massacre (approx. half a mile away); Reverend Timothy Horton Ball, A. M. (approx. half a mile away); Old Line Road (approx. 3.7 miles away); Old Indian Trail (approx. 4.3 miles away); Clarke County Courthouse (approx. 4.6 miles away); Grove Hill, Alabama (approx. 4.6 miles away); Clarke County Soldiers Of The American Revolution (approx. 4.7 miles away); Colored and White Soldiers of World War I (approx. 4.7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Kimbell - James Massacre (approx. 0.6 miles away); Reverend Timothy Horton Ball, A. M. (approx. 0.6 miles away); Fort Sinquefield (approx. 1.1 miles away); Old Line Road (approx. 2.6 miles away); Old Indian Trail (approx. 3.6 miles away); Suggsville (approx. 4.6 miles away); Clarke County Courthouse (approx. 5.7 miles away); Grove Hill, Alabama (approx. 5.7 miles away).
 Touch for a list and map of all markers in Whatley.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Categories. • Churches & Religion • Native Americans • Railroads & Streetcars • Settlements & Settlers •

 Credits.
 This page was last revised on December 4, 2017.
 This page originally submitted on December 3, 2017, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 75 times since then.
 Photos: 1, 2, 3, 4. submitted on December 3, 2017, by Mark Hilton of Montgomery, Alabama.